drkpkg/gitup/README.md

-# GitUp, a simple git uploader
+# GitUp, a simple GitHub uploader

 ## Usage (simple as 1, 2, 3)